smoran3/transit_directness/readme.md

 Calculating connection score as a measure of transit directness for LRP analysis.

 ### Environment Setup
+Copy `VisumPy` folder and contents from model folder to scripts folder

 To create the virtual python environment, run the next few lines in the VS code teminal (powershell):
 (run from the directory where the requirements.txt file lives)